jackkershaw/fare-free-london/README.md

 - Made a favicon using a vector from [public domain vectors](https://publicdomainvectors.org), putting it through [realfavicongenerator.net](https://realfavicongenerator.net/).
 - Changed the colour scheme.
 It was helpful to go through the template looking for customRed (using Search on all files) and replacing it with my own colours.
 - Set up wordpress on admin.farefreelondon.org subdomain and Vercel on main domain: farefreelondon.org.
 - The site was looking quite cold so i wanted to add some colour.
-I added an svg from another project I did a few years ago, with bright colourful lines...
-CONTINUE
+I added an svg from another project I did a few years ago, with bright colourful lines.
+At first I wanted this at the bottom and top, but found having at the top a bit overwhelming.
+I kept it at the bottom and wrapped it in a component as "tubelines" - in a way it reminds me of how the old OpenAI site used to look under the footer.

 ## Debugging